Financial Aid Information

 If awarded, you may charge tuition and fees to your Pell Grant, Direct Federal

 Loans, other grants and certain scholarships at the time of registration.
-You may also charge books and supplies during the period of time designated by the College- usually for one week before the 1st day of class through the 1st 2 weeks of classes.
+You may also charge books and supplies during the period of time designated by the College- usually for two weeks before the 1st day of class through the 1st 2 weeks of classes.
 Students wishing to charge their books/supplies must bring a student ID and current schedule.

 • (B) Debts